Stuttgart I (electoral district): Members

 The constituency was first represented by Clara Döhring of the Social Democratic Party (SPD) from 1949 to 1953.
 Artur Jahn won it for the Christian Democratic Union (CDU) in 1953 and served two terms before former member Döhring regained it in 1961.
 She was succeeded by fellow SPD member Erwin Schoettle from 1965 to 1972, followed by Peter Conradi from 1972 to 1980.
 Roland Sauer of the CDU was elected in 1980 and served until 1998.
 Hans Jochen Henke of the CDU served one term before Ernst Ulrich von Weizsäcker of the SPD won the constituency in 2002.
 Johann-Henrich Krummacher regained it for the CDU in 2005 and served one term.
 He was succeeded by Stefan Kaufmann in 2009, who was representative until 2021.
 Cem Özdemir won the constituency for the Greens in 2021.
+Simone Fischer held the seat for the Greens in 2025.